edg96/edg96/README.md

 ### 👋 Hi There

-I'm Dragos, and welcome to my GitHub profile, where you can find a collection of projects and code snippets reflecting my journey in the world of programming.
+Hello and welcome to my GitHub profile, where you can find a collection of projects and code snippets reflecting my journey in the world of programming.
 I'm a Python enthusiast passionate about building software, mostly solutions that address real-world problems.

 ## 🚀 What I'm Working On